 If, after hearing all this, you still feel it’s against your culinary religion to special order ingredients, I understand.
 I do.
 Truly.
 So scroll down to the variations below the recipe for some creative solutions to get stellar risotto even when circumstances conspire to give you not-so-stellar supermarket shrimp.–David Leite

-So you want to make your own shrimp stock, but chances are you don’t want to—nor can you afford to—shell pound after pound of shrimp to obtain the necessary mountain of shrimp shells.
+So you want to make your own shrimp stock, but chances are you don’t want to—nor can you afford to—shell pound after pound of shrimp to obtain the necessary mountain of shrimp shells required to make your own homemade stock?
 We get it.
-That’s why we [Editor’s Note: And by “we,” we mean at least one of us editors here at Leite’s] make fast friends with the guys at our local seafood market whenever we move to a new ‘hood.
-After just a trip or two to the counter, we summon our gumption and inquire if, perchance, there are ever any shrimp shells left over from the shelled shrimp sitting there so prettily on ice?
-Works like a charm, seeing as we can’t count the number of times we’ve gratefully accepted a ginormous bag of featherweight shrimp shells at no charge.
+That’s why we [Editor’s Note: And by “we,” we mean at least one of us editors here at Leite’s] make fast friends with the guy at our local seafood market whenever we move to a new ‘hood.
+After just a trip or two to the counter, we inquire if, perchance, there are any shrimp shells left over from the shelled shrimp sitting there so prettily on ice?
+Works like a charm and we usually, and gratefully, walk away with a ginormous bag of featherweight shrimp shells at no charge.
 A word to the wise, though.
 We always purchase a little something from the seafood counter—some plump sea scallops or a lovely flounder fillet—to express our appreciation.
 And there may be the occasion gift of, say, apple pie.
-Just don’t count on this as a last-ditch, eleventh-hour solution, because often there simply are no shells to be had.
-We call ahead in the morning and ask if they’d set the shrimp shells aside for us.
+Just don’t count on this as a last-ditch, eleventh-hour solution, because as is the case with anything in life, timing is everything.
+Often seafood mongers shell the shrimp in the morning and toss the shells right away.
+So we call ahead as soon as the store opens and ask if they’d set the shrimp shells aside for us.
 But we aren’t telling you where.
 Nope, we’re not sharing.
 You’ll just have to find your own shrimp shell source.

 - 3 pounds head-on extra-jumbo Gulf shrimp